 In the fall of 2000 Tyler was selected as the Nature’s Best Magazine’s Young Nature Photographer of the Year.
 He would accept his award at the Smithsonian Natural History Museum and his images remained on display there for the rest of the year.
 Tyler’s images also appeared in a ten page spread about his photography in the Winter issue that year.

 He enrolled in Potomac State College, majoring in Journalism.
 Tyler was photo editor of the school newspaper for three years and won an award for his work in the paper.
 Tyler moved on to West Virginia University and graduated with a Bachelors in Journalism.
-He currently lives in Charleston, West Virginia, with his wife Amy and daughters Hadleigh and Molly.
-He is the Photographer for the West Virginia Division of Culture and History and is working on several personal projects.
+He currently lives in Charleston, West Virginia, with his wife Amy and daughters Hadleigh, Molly, and son Maclane.
+He is the Photographer for the West Virginia Department of Commerce.

 As a commercial photographer and section 107 licensed drone pilot for hire, Tyler offers a decade of experience in both the fine art and advertising business.
 He can visualize imagery that tell your story and make an impact with your target audience.